iterative/vscode-dvc/CONTRIBUTING.md

   root of this repo to set up a virtual Python environment for the demo project (in `demo/.env`).

-- Important: Open the `demo/` directory of this repo directly in VS Code.
+- Important: Open the `demo/` folder of this repo directly in VS Code.

 - Pull the project data with the extension (either from the **DVC Tracked** panel in the _File Explorer_ or the **DVC panel** in the _Source Code_ view)